View the BCG Attorney Search Guide to America's Top 50 Law Schools.

 From my perspective, Yale Law School is an excellent school but one which is more often a "miss" than a "hit" because the students are unlikely to be interested for any length of time in working on boring issues that large corporations have.
 Notwithstanding, because of Yale Law School's incredible reputation, law firms love having people from Yale and frequently hire them only to see many disappear within a few years.

 Most Yale Law School graduates are capable of extraordinary success—in both the law firm environment and outside of it.
 I would be remiss, though, if I did not mention the sort of role that many of these graduates find themselves in later on in their careers vis a vis law firms (or not.)
-There are not a ton of law firms out there that can afford to have powerful partners who do not consistently go about generating a lot of business – and who have good client relation skills.
-For whatever reason, due to the sorts of people that Yale admits (academic nerds, uncool jocks and other stereotypes), graduates of Yale Law School do not always fare well inside law firms.
+There are not a ton of law firms out there that can afford to have powerful partners who do not consistently go about generating a lot of business – and who do not have good client relation skills.
+For whatever reason, due to the sorts of people that Yale admits (academic nerds and other stereotypes), graduates of Yale Law School do not always fare well inside law firms.
 In the Los Angeles legal community, I run across them all the time.
 These smart attorneys are likely to be found in "of counsel" roles inside law firms where they can be paid to offer their insights, but not accountable for generating business.
 Many cannot tolerate the indignity of not being at the top of the pecking order and end up leaving for government and academic jobs.

 A great number of Yale Law School graduates find themselves in government and academia roles.
 There are several reasons for this.
 One of these reasons, though, is there is less accountability for bringing in business and the rules for getting ahead are far different.
 In academia, for example, Yale Law graduates can get ahead by writing a good paper just like they may have done in college or law school.
 In the government realm, the graduates are paid to make decisions and pontificate, regardless of whether it makes money from this.